Bicycle safety

 Most bicycling fatalities occur as a result of collision with a motor vehicle.
 Studies in multiple countries have found that drivers are at fault in the majority of these crashes.

 Crashes

 The first recorded bicycle crash occurred in 1842, reportedly between Kirkpatrick McMillan, an early rider of the velocipede, and a young girl in Glasgow.
 The report, however, is vague and the identification disputed.

 The overall risk of death from a cycling accident in developed countries has diminished over the last 25 years according to a 2017 analysis of OECD statistics.
 In the United States, cycling remains a more dangerous mode of transportation when compared to automobiles (not considering total distance traveled).
-According to NPR, the number of bicyclists hit by vehicles has been rising at an alarming rate since the pandemic started, and a leading cause of this poor bicycle infrastructure.
+According to NPR, the number of bicyclists hit by vehicles rose at an alarming rate during the COVID pandemic, and a leading cause of this was poor bicycle infrastructure.